alexwlchan/alexwlchan.net/src/_drafts/ian-flemingo.md

 And Ian Fleming was a part-time novelist, part-time spy, so it made sense for us to be carrying a stack of his books.

 This led to a series of over-arsed props: the Collected Works of Ian Flemingo.
-These are a collection of postcards based on the real James Bond books:
+These are a collection of postcards with covers based on the real James Bond books… sort of:

 {%
   picture